Decolonizing Education

 As mentioned in the Introduction to UDL and Representation video, knowledge representation is hierarchical.
 Rather than being an option, the use of text is favoured and prioritized over other means because of the historical and colonial primacy of textual knowledge sharing.
 The assumption that one method of presenting information is superior to others (e.g., text vs. audio) not only limits learners’ capacity to deeply integrate and make connections between content but also serves to marginalize individuals for whom oral or image-based transfer of information is preferred or cultural.

 Knowledge production is also hierarchical.
 In terms of our academic course materials and libraries, knowledge that is prioritized is also the knowledge that dominant culture (re)produces.
-The “advancement of Western science and the evolution of theories of knowledge went hand in hand with positivismOpens in a new window (or empiricismOpens in a new window)” (Held, 2019).
+The “advancement of Western science and the evolution of theories of knowledge went hand in hand with positivism (or empiricism)” (Held, 2019).
 Generally, these narrowly posit that reality is logical, is measurable, and applies to a world outside of oneself.
 The overarching power of empiricism systematically disappeared or appropriated original voices, ideas, and experiences in its evolution.